flojoy-ai/studio/CONTRIBUTING.md

     ```
     **COMMAND:** `COMMAND` is a scalar list of object.
 Where each object contains:

-    `name:` name of the node.
+    `name:` Name of the node.
-    `key:` node key.
+    `key:` Node key.
     `type:` Type of node.
-    `parameters:` object of node parameters.
+    `parameters:` Object of node parameters.
 Where for each key is a parameter name and value is an object of:
-    - `type:` type of parameter value.
+    - `type:` Type of parameter value.
-    - `default:` default value of the parameter.
+    - `default:` Default value of the parameter.
     - `options:` Array of options if parameter is of `select` type